 Generally, it can be challenging to differentiate between pseudogout vs gout.
 However, there are clues as to whether symptoms are pseudogout or gout.

-First, gout usually occurs in younger men in their 50s and initially affects one joint at a time – usually the toe or ankle.
-Second, pseudogout usually affects older people and can affect more than one joint of the knees, wrists, and ankles.
+First, gout typically occurs in men in their 50s and initially affects a single joint, normally the toe or ankle.
+Second, pseudogout typically affects older adults and can involve multiple joints, including the knees, wrists, and ankles.

 Second, diets high in purines can trigger gout, whereas pseudogout is unaffected by diet.